-- Maintain an open attitude of "It could happen here." - Not assume a colleague or another professional will take action, and should share information that might be critical in keeping children safe. - Provide a safe learning environment (in the upper school this includes keeping pupils safe when accessing the internet) - Be alert to the signs of abuse and neglect as detailed in this policy - Report any concerns immediately, where possible to one of the designated safeguarding persons. - Consult with the designated safeguarding persons if in any doubt as to how to proceed - Follow the advice given in this policy in relation to how to handle disclosures - Receive training in child protection (updated every three years).
-Staff will also receive regular safeguarding updates at meetings, INSET days or by email. - Provide information to and participate in inter-agency meetings as required. - Read and ensure that they understand part one of the DfE document Keeping Children Safe in Education. - Be aware of the Early Help process and their role within it. - · Be aware of their responsibilities under the Prevent Duty. - Have an awareness of safeguarding issues- some of which are listed in appendix 1.
-Staff should be aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger. - Be aware safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyberbullying); physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexual violence and sexual harassment; sexting (also known as youth produced sexual imagery); and initiation/hazing type violence and rituals. - Be aware of the school's unauthorised absence and children missing from education procedures, and the safeguarding issues surrounding children missing education. - Ensure that their behaviour and actions do not place pupils or themselves at risk of harm or allegations of harm to a pupil (for example, in one-to-one tuition, sports coaching, conveying a pupil by car, engaging in inappropriate electronic communication with a pupil).
-See Staff Code of Conduct. - Be aware of the responsibility to report cases of female genital mutilation. - · Always act in the best interest of the child
+- Maintain an open attitude of "It could happen here." - Always act in the best interest of the child - Not assume a colleague or another professional will take action, and should share information that might be critical in keeping children safe. - Provide a safe learning environment (in the upper school this includes keeping pupils safe when accessing the internet) - Be alert to the signs of abuse and neglect as detailed in this policy - Report any concerns immediately, where possible to one of the designated safeguarding leads. - Consult with the designated safeguarding lead if in any doubt as to how to proceed - Follow the advice given in this policy in relation to how to handle disclosures - Receive training in child protection (updated every year).
+Staff will also receive regular safeguarding updates at meetings, INSET days or by email. - Provide information to and participate in inter-agency meetings as required. - Read and ensure that they understand part one and Annex Aof the DfE document Keeping Children Safe in Education (2019). - Be aware of the Early Help process and their role within it. - Be aware of their responsibilities under the Prevent Duty. - Have an awareness of safeguarding issues- some of which are listed in appendix 1.
+Staff should be aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger, and that safeguarding issues are rarely standalone events, in most cases multiple issues will overlap with each other. - Be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+This is most likely to include, but not limited to: bullying (including cyberbullying); physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexual violence and sexual harassment; sexting (also known as youth produced sexual imagery); and initiation/hazing type violence and rituals. - Be aware the 'upskirting' is a criminal offence. - Be aware of indicators which may signal that children are at risk from or are involved with serious violent crime. - Be aware of the school's unauthorised absence and children missing from education procedures, and the safeguarding issues surrounding children missing education. - Ensure that their behaviour and actions do not place pupils or themselves at risk of harm or allegations of harm to a pupil (for example, in one-to-one tuition, sports coaching, conveying a pupil by car, engaging in inappropriate electronic communication with a pupil).
+See Staff Code of Conduct. - Be aware of the responsibility to report cases of female genital mutilation.